paycoreio/docs/docs/connectors/coingate/index.md

 * *Auth Token* --> *API Key*

-Choose Test Mode for test connection.
+Select Test or Live mode according to the type of account to connect.
 Choose currencies to use.

 !!! success "That's all!"
     You have connected **CoinGate** account!